-This off the tourist trail Sri Lanka post is a guest post from Jess Signet
+This off the tourist trail Sri Lanka post is authored by Jess Signet

 Getting out to Sri Lanka is an ideal escape and a dream come true for most travelers.
 The allure of beautiful sandy beaches, tropical climate, and idyllic scenery makes for the perfect destination.
 However, with so many holidaymakers attracted to this tiny but enthralling island, it’s very easy to find yourself stuck at the same places as everyone else.